dataluscorp/browser/docs/contributing/debugging/stacktrace_report.rst

 .. image:: img/crashreporter.png

-The Mozilla Crash Reporter window should automatically come up after Firefox crashes.
+The Mozilla Crash Reporter window should automatically come up after Datalus crashes.
 If you have any additional information about the crash, such as additional detail on what you were doing at the time that may have triggered the crash, please enter it into the comments box.
 Be sure that you **check the "Tell Mozilla about this crash"** checkbox and click the restart button.
-The crash reporter should now submit the crash report and Firefox should open again.
+The crash reporter should now submit the crash report and Datalus should open again.

 .. note::